krt2311/gformWorkflow/README.md

 Function Roadmap:

-Check status of Submission - add a link to allow a HTML page response showing the approval status of an application from the intial confirmation email where approve=status on http get
+DONE - Check status of Submission - add a link to allow a HTML page response showing the approval status of an application from the intial confirmation email where approve=status on http get

 Intialize Error reporting and attribute confirmation - initialize will only run once all attributes are set and will feedback the desired option, also have a 'reset form' option.